delphix/virtualization-sdk/docs/References/Classes.md

 ## SnapshotParametersDefinition

 User provided parameters for the snapshot operation.
 It includes a boolean property named `resync` that can be used to indicate to the plugin whether or not to initiate a full ingestion of the dSource.
-The parameters are only be set during a manual snapshot.
-When using a sync policy `resync` defaults to `false`.
+The parameters are only set during a manual snapshot.
+When using a sync policy, `resync` defaults to `false`.

 ```python
 from dlpx.virtualization.platform import Plugin